kristinemlarson/gnssrefl/README.md

 After that polynomial is removed, we will concentrate on the *rising* and *setting* satellite arcs.
 That is the red parts on the left and right.

-Here you can see those next two steps.
+Below you can see those next two steps.
 On the top is the "straightened" SNR data.
 Instead of time, it is plotted with respect to sine of the elevation angle.
 It was shown a long time ago by Penina Axelrad that the frequency extracted from these data is representative of the reflector height.
 Here a periodogram was used to extract this frequency, and that is shown below, with the x-axis